RunOnYourOwn/TurfTrack/docs/tasks.md

 - Weather data deduplication and scheduled updates are fully implemented and tested
 - Weather data updates are now atomic and race-condition free
 - Task status tracking is implemented and ready for frontend integration
+- GDD calculation and reset logic is fully implemented and tested
+- Run-based GDD tracking with proper date handling is complete